fx-giant/giant-documentations/giant/ReadMe.md

 [README.md](../connector/GoogleBigQuery/README.md)

-## Giant Form documentation
+## GIANT Form documentation

-A quick guide on how to deploy a sample form to Giant environment:
+A quick guide on how to deploy a sample form to GIANT environment:

 [README.md](../form/README.md)